ukitinu/markov-words/README.md

 ## Quick guide
-How to call the various commands is explained using the CLI (use `mkw help command`), what follows here is more about the "big picture".
+Use `mkw --help` to see the list of available commands, while how to call them is explained using the CLI (use `mkw help command`), what follows here is more about the "big picture".

 The user can `create` dictionaries, with a *name* and an *alphabet*.
 An alphabet is the set of symbols that will make up the dictionary's words.
-Most characters are allowed, apart from [control codes](https://en.wikipedia.org/wiki/C0_and_C1_control_codes), and the underscore which symbolises the end of a word and is a 'reserved' character.
+Most characters are allowed, apart from [control codes](https://en.wikipedia.org/wiki/C0_and_C1_control_codes), and the underscore which symbolises the end of a word and is a "reserved" character.
 After creation, texts can be `read` to the dictionary.
 This will slowly build up the set of n-grams of the dictionary (where *n* goes from 1 to 3, more than that would be useless and would kill the filesystem, probably) that will later be used to `write` words.

 The importance of a dictionary's alphabet is that, whenever a text is read, every character that is not in the alphabet is evaluated as a word end (_) and won't appear later during word generation.
 It is possible to `delete` a dictionary and `restore` it later if the deletion is not *permanent*.